Parliamentary.ai

 Groups Affected

-• Existing Energy Customers: They will benefit from potentially lower energy bills if their renewal tariffs are no longer more expensive than those offered to new customers.
+• Existing Energy Customers: They will benefit from potentially lower energy bills if they are currently paying more than new customers.

-• Gas and Electricity Markets Authority (GEMA): The authority will have new responsibilities in assessing pricing practices and protecting vulnerable customers.
+• Gas and Electricity Markets Authority (GEMA): Increased responsibilities in monitoring and enforcement.

 Full Text